BFS For FFS

 Looking Forward

 Over the last decade, bass fishing has seen a steady march of innovation across every aspect of the sport, but arguably none more impactful than the introduction of live sonar.
-Commonly referred to as Forward Facing Sonar (FFS), this revolutionary technology provides anglers with real-time feedback of what’s going on below the water’s surface, allowing anglers to spot bass hiding in brush piles, shading underneath docks, and generally just swimming around in open water.
+Commonly referred to as Forward Facing Sonar (FFS), this revolutionary technology provides real-time feedback of what’s going on below the water’s surface, allowing anglers to spot bass hiding in brush piles, shading underneath docks, and generally just swimming around in open water.

-One of the greatest advantages provided by live sonar is its ability to narrow the focus on hard-to-target bass that are suspended off of points or roaming out in open water chasing schools of baitfish.
+One of the greatest advantages provided by live sonar is its ability to narrow the focus on hard-to-target bass that are suspended off points or roaming out in open water chasing schools of baitfish.
 While traditional tactics, like a jig, crankbait, or underspin might work some of the time, many anglers have discovered that these fish are highly susceptible to a bite-sized baitfish presentation placed in exactly the right spot.
 This approach has spurred a landslide of baits, including a countless number of jighead minnows (soft plastic swimbaits paired with a jighead), adaptations in JDM tactics like hover strolling and mid-strolling, and boatloads of tiny jerkbaits.

 The common denominator for these presentations is that they often require small, lightweight baits that can be tough to cast.
 Most anglers will inherently reach for spinning tackle, which is undoubtedly always a great choice.
-However, sneaky anglers looking to unlock the full potential of these baits might consider utilizing a bait finesse setup — specialized casting gear engineered for super light baits.
-In particular, bait finesse casting reels have seen significant technological advancements in recent years, with these super-tuned reels offering several key advantages over spinning reels, such as improved casting efficiency, accuracy, and bait control.
+However, sneaky anglers looking to unlock the full potential of these baits might consider utilizing a bait-finesse setup—specialized casting gear engineered for super-light baits.
+In particular, bait-finesse casting reels have seen significant technological advancements in recent years, with these super-tuned reels offering several key advantages over spinning reels, such as improved casting efficiency, accuracy, and bait control.

 Efficiency

 The power of efficiency in a tournament setting cannot be stressed enough.
 Highly efficient tournament anglers, most notably Kevin Van Dam, have a long history of proving time and time again how effective an efficient angling style is for catching more bass and cashing checks.
-If you can increase the number of effective casts you make in a day, over time you will catch more fish — it’s just that simple.
+If you can increase the number of effective casts you make in a day, over time you will catch more fish—it’s just that simple.

 Accuracy & Stealth

-Casting gear also allows you to decrease your bait's speed towards the end of your cast, rather than abruptly stopping it with a bail or feathering the line with your hand.
-This reduces splash and adds to your overall stealth,
+Casting gear also allows you to decrease your bait's speed towards the end of the cast, rather than abruptly stopping it with a bail or feathering the line with your hand.
+This reduces splash and adds to your overall stealth, which can be critical when targeting suspended, already-spooky fish.

 Bait Control

 To regulate the line release from a spinning reel, you either have to open/close the bail or feather the line by hand.
-In both scenarios, your bait stops and lands abruptly , making it easy to stop shy of your target or overshoot it all together.
-Bait finesse gear allows you to better control how your bait lands and its sink rate, making it easy to run your bait just above your target or right across their face.
-The ultra light and light powers of bait finesse rods also make it easy to impart delicate movement without overworking the bait.
+In both scenarios, your bait stops and lands abruptly, making it easy to stop shy of your target or overshoot it all together.
+Bait-finesse gear allows you to better control how your bait lands and its sink rate, making it easy to run your bait just above your target or right across their face.
+The ultra light and light powers of bait-finesse rods also make it easy to impart delicate movement without overworking the bait.

 Parting Thoughts